nightness/cloud-lightning-messenger/README.md

 | ------ | ----- | -------------------------------------------------------------------------------------------------- |
 | recent | array | Contains the most recent messages.
 Objects in the array follow the same structure as in 'history/' |

-Single document read pulls all recent messages, individual history documents are only queried when scrolling back in history.
+Single document read pulls all recent messages, individual message documents are only queried when scrolling back in history.

-## Fields for /messenger/{messengerId}/history/{message}
+## Fields for /messenger/{messengerId}/messages/{messageId}

 | Name         | Type        | Description                    |
 | ------------ | ----------- | ------------------------------ |